hestonhoffman/bolt/documentation/using_plugins.md

 #### Available fields

-The following fields are available to the `task` plugin.
+The following fields are available to the `task` plugin:

 | Key | Description | Type | Default |
 | --- | ----------- | ---- | ------- |